 IORR – Iron Oxide Resource Recovery

 Want to know more about Oxide Resource Recovery?
+Please see this brochure.

 The typical revenue from this quality of material is approximately $0.10 – 0.75/lb (Hoover Color; Bayferrox Corp).
-Higher value “specialty” iron oxide products are typically used in the animal vitamin supplement or cosmetics markets and have a higher associated economic value, as much as $3.00 – 4.00/lb.
+Higher value “specialty” Iron oxide products are typically used in the animal vitamin supplement or cosmetics markets and have a higher associated economic value, as much as $3.00 – 4.00/lb.

 Groups in Western Pennsylvania, such as Hedin Environmental, have already begun recovering Iron oxide sediments in bulk from several treatment sites and marketing the product for sale.